Artificial intelligence in marketing: Tools and uses

 Neural networks provide a useful alternative to traditional statistical models due to their reliability, time-saving characteristics and ability to recognize patterns from incomplete or noisy data.
-Examples of marketing analysis systems includes the Target Marketing System developed by Churchull Systems for Veratex Corporation.
+Examples of marketing analysis systems include the Target Marketing System developed by Churchull Systems for Veratex Corporation.
 This support system scans a market database to identify dormant customers allowing management to make decisions regarding which key customers to target.
 When performing marketing analysis, neural networks can assist in the gathering and processing of information ranging from consumer demographics and credit history to the purchase patterns of consumers.